Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Experiments

 \subsubsection{Target Mask}

-One feature of our network is that it reconstructs the mask that model has itself estimated in the image-reconstruction module.
-The quality of the obtained mask directly impacts the accuracy of the model as this is the target for the predicted keypoints.
-If one has access to ground-truth mask, how much the results would change?
-To answer this question we train two variants, one using the full pipeline of Section~\ref{sec:method} with all elements of Eq.~(\ref{eq:loss_unsup}), and another by omitting $\mL_{\text{reconst}}$ from it.
-Note that in the latter variant there is no image-reconstruction and the encoded features $\Xi$ are used to only reconstruct the mask.
+Our model reconstructs the mask that is estimated by the model itself in the image-reconstruction module.
+The quality of the obtained mask directly impacts the accuracy of the model as this is the target for the keypoint discovery components.
+If one has access to the ground-truth mask, how much the results would change?
+To answer this question we train two variants, one using the full pipeline of Section~\ref{sec:method} with all elements of Eq.~(\ref{eq:loss_unsup}), and another by omitting $\mL_{\text{reconst}}$ from it, where there is no image-reconstruction, and the encoded features $\Xi$ are used to only reconstruct the mask.
 The results are reported in Table~\ref{tab:ablation_mask}.
-While both models obtain close results, our predicted mask obtains slightly better results than the ground-truth one, which indicates the robustness of our mask prediction.
+While both models obtain close results, our predicted mask obtains slightly better results than the ground-truth one that is subject to noisy annotations.
+This highlights the robustness of our mask prediction.
+See examples in Supplementary.

-We also compare with a case that a mask is obtained by background reduction from the input image and then normalizing it.
-This approach, however, leads to higher error, as we observed the color of the subject's clothes can interfere with proper background reduction.
-The results indicate that while our approach does not need ground-truth masks, its estimated mask captures better the foreground subject, which leads to higher accuracy.
+We also compare with background reduction from the input image and normalization in Table~\ref{tab:ablation_mask}.
+This approach, leads to much higher error, as the color of the subject's clothes can interfere for proper background reduction.
+The results indicate that while our approach does not need ground-truth masks and its estimated mask captures better the foreground subject, which leads to higher accuracy.